The Sacrament of Baptism opens the door to a new life in Jesus Christ… a life that goes beyond our death and into the life of heaven after our death.

 Baptism of Adults (and children age 7 and up)

 Following the spread of Christianity in the first few generations after the resurrection of Jesus, the Catholic Church developed a process to prepare adults for entry into the Church through the Sacraments of Initiation: Baptism, Confirmation, and Holy Communion (Eucharist).
-Today, the Church calls this process the Rite of Christian Initiation of Adults or RCIA.
+Today, the Church calls this process the Order of Christian Initiation of Adults or or OCIA.
 Through this process, those who express interest in becoming Catholic are welcomed into a special community within the parish to learn about the teachings of Jesus and his Church, to have their questions answered, learn about the new life in Christ offered by baptism, and prepare for the reception of the Sacraments.

 Please contact us to get started!
 Nothing more than an interest in learning more about Catholicism is needed to begin.
 There is no pressure, only welcome and support as you freely journey towards union with Christ and his Church.